Convenient optimized on-column DNase treatment using Norgen’s RNA Purification Kits

 Product Info

 Step 3.
-The insoluble collagen content of unknown samples is quantified by comparison against a calibration curve prepared using a the denatured collagen standard supplied with the kit.
+The Hyaluronic acid content of unknown samples can be calculated by comparison against a calibration curve prepared using a standard comprising hyaluronic acid (supplied with the kit).

 Assay range